igorski/zMIDI/README.md

 ### RequireJS

-Use _zidi.amd.js_ inside the _dist/_-folder for a prebuilt, minimized RequireJS library transpiled to ES5.
+Use _zmidi.amd.js_ inside the _dist/_-folder for a prebuilt, minimized AMD library transpiled to ES5.

 ```
 require( [ "zmidi.amd" ], function( zMIDILib ) {